presnick/ProgramsInformationPeople/_sources/PythonModules/ExtraExercises.rst

    myTests().main()

-1.1 Import the module called ``keyword`` and use the method called iskeyword that takes one string as input and returns True or False in order to check if certain words are keywords in python.
+1.1 Import the module called ``keyword`` and use the method called ``iskeyword``.
 Follow instructions in the comments for specific assignment statements.

 .. activecode:: ee_mod_011
    :tags: PythonModules/intro-ModulesandGettingHelp.rst